-On the territory of Federal Republic of Germany, the extension of RFC OEM lines directed at Wilhelmshaven/ Bremerhaven/ Hamburg/ Rostock-Dresden-Bad Schandau-Děčín (CZ) is under consideration and will be implemented in 2018.
-The routing of RFC OEM in the Federal Republic of Germany in graphical form is shown in Table 11.
+On the territory of Federal Republic of Germany, the extension of RFC OEM lines directed at Wilhelmshaven / Bremerhaven / Hamburg / Rostock-Dresden-Bad Schandau-Děčín (CZ) was implemented in 2018.
+The routing of RFC OEM in the Federal Republic of Germany in graphical form is shown in Table 10.

-Table 11: Graphical representation of RFC OEM routing under consideration on DB network

-(Source: József Ádám Balogh, C-OSS manager)
+Table 11: Graphical representation of RFC OEM routing under consideration on DB InfraGO network (Source: József Ádám Balogh, C-OSS manager)